 The folks at Fieldwork are all about making things, so they decided to make A Guide to Making Things41 to document their creative process.
 “Be better, not bigger” and “Nothing is perfect, so let’s accept that and make version one” are a couple of the simple little pearls of wisdom they share along the way.
 This practical yet inspirational advice that they share is truly worth reading!

 As a designer (or a maker for that matter) you periodically need to be reminded of such things.
 The guide is beautifully designed and leads you through the team’s creative process and imparts insights that can only be gleaned from experience.
 They also use SVG animations to bring life to the illustrations displayed on the website.
 So, how do you make things?
 Do you use any particular tips, tricks or techniques?
 Perhaps it’s worth sharing as well? (sh)

 A well-designed typeface has a personality and a purpose.
 However, while a typeface can be a work horse, it doesn’t have to be.
 An experimental, personal typeface has its own purpose as well.
-Sydney Goldstein has designed a South Rose typeface, a free font that has been selected for the Communication Arts 2014 Typography Annual award.
+Sydney Goldstein has designed a South Rose typeface43, a free font that has been selected for the Communication Arts 2014 Typography Annual award.
 The typeface was inspired by exterior and interior pieces found in a church.
 One weight, South Rose Display, is available for free use.

 Jamila Hodges has released a set of 70 free pictorgrams45 as well as a set of symbols that are all focused on stationary, electronics, science/health, business and related areas.
 The icons are available in 168×168px, single color and multicolor in .AI format. (vf)

 What kind of artwork could you create based on not more than a quadrisected circle and two diagonals inscribed in a square?
 Guess what, you could create a poster series for movie enthusiasts!
-Michal Krasnopolski did just that.
+Michal Krasnopolski46 did just that.
 Based on this very simple grid, he created a minimalist poster series of 25 movies, including Lost Highway, Empire Of The Sun, The Hunt For The Red October, North By Northwest, and even the good old Jaws.

 It’s fascinating to see that it doesn’t take much to create something so beautiful and meaningful.
 Likewise stunning are the effects of the colors Michal applied.
 “There’s an enormous strength in simplicity; the fewer elements, the more we engage our imagination.” (ea)